-With over two billion editorial and user-generated playlists on Spotify alone — and two million more added every single day — curated collections are a hot commodity for artists trying to get their music heard and shared.
-Landing on a major playlist can help create awareness and engagement around tracks.
+Landing on a major playlist creates awareness and engagement around tracks.
 Previously, we’ve talked about the best tips to get added to a playlist… but what happens after that?
 Is there a way to help your tracks rise and stay on a playlist longer?

-“Tracks move up or down on playlists depending on their performance,” says Amelie Bonvalot, AWAL’s Senior Director, UK/Rest of World (ROW) Digital Sales & Account Management, “because [editors and curators] see that people are more likely to listen to something that is doing well.”
+“Tracks move up or down on playlists depending on their performance,” says Amelie Bonvalot, Senior Director, Digital Sales & Account Management, “because [editors and curators] see that people are more likely to listen to something that is doing well.”

-If your song is added to several playlists at once, spread out your posts and announcements according to how timely the add is.
-For example, New Music Friday playlists are revamped every week, so you’ll want to let your followers know about your add as soon as possible.
+If your song is added to several playlists at once, spread your posts and announcements according to how timely the add is.
+For example, New Music Friday on Spotify and Best of the Week on Apple Music are revamped every week, so you’ll want to let your followers know about your add as soon as possible.
 Other playlists are more evergreen — like genre-based playlists, for example — so there’s more time to shout about those additions.

-An increased amount of streams for a song is great all the way around, but the key here is to direct followers to listen to the track on the actual playlist.
-“The more you get your fans to engage with your music on-platform,” says Nicki Shamel, AWAL’s Senior Director, Digital Sales & Account Management for North America “the greater chance of increased exposure you’ll have.”
+“The more you get your fans to engage with your music on-platform,” says Nicki Shamel, Senior Director, Digital Sales & Account Management, “the greater chance of increased exposure you’ll have.”

 Along with cultivating those off-platform marketing drivers, make sure you’re engaging and building your profile within the DSPs.
-This includes creating your own playlists and even choosing your own, personal “Artist’s Pick” to direct listeners to something you’re listening to or your latest track.
+This includes creating your own playlists, publishing content to Connect, and even choosing your own, personal “Artist’s Pick” to direct listeners to something you’re listening to or your latest track.

 “If you’re on tour, share a playlist of the songs you’re listening to when you’re on the road,” suggests Shamel.
 “If there’s a list of artists that you find inspirational or artists that have really had an impact on your career, make a playlist to reflect that.
 Show that you’re engaging with the platform, so not only are you bringing people on board to listen to your music, but you’re also getting people to engage with your profile.”

-It’s important to remember that, regardless of your efforts, your track may slip down or off of a playlist.
+It’s important to remember that, regardless of your efforts, whether it’s Apple Music, Spotify, or something else, your track may slip down or off of a playlist.
 If and when that happens, says Bonvalot, “It doesn’t mean it’s over.
 Sometimes, after a while, the track can still become viral if something happens around it.”
 Continue to work on building that awareness around your track — the buzz may end up translating into a synch placement or radio play, which creates a whole new life for a song that might warrant playlist adds.

 If there is one core takeaway that every artist can use to boost their chances of getting added and staying on playlists, it’s simply this: “Keep making good music,” says Bonvalot.
 And if you’ve been added before, it’s important to stick with that quality and momentum “because that track got on a playlist, so you want to make sure that your next track lands on even more playlists.”